eclipse-apoapsis/ort-server/website/docs/guides/different-tool-versions.md

   In this scenario, container images with specific tool versions are listening on dedicated messages queues and are processing only compatible projects.
   Supporting a new tool version would mean adding a new message queue and deploying a corresponding listener service.

-After the basic idea has been presented, the next section discusses how the specification of tool version constraints and the corresponding dispatching could look like.
+After the basic idea has been presented, the next section discusses what the specification of tool version constraints and the corresponding dispatching could look like.

 ## Configuration